floookay/barnacle/pcb/readme.md

 ## shell pcb

-The shell has a fixed layout with hotswap sockets as well as RGB underglow und per key RBG leds (**per key is not tested yet**).
+The shell has a fixed layout with hotswap sockets as well as RGB underglow und per key RBG leds.

 ![shell top](./../images/pcb_shell.webp)